jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 <br>

 ## Adding an application
+> After adding a new application, the `Jam54_Launcher.jar` and `Jam54LauncherSetup.msi` files will need to be rebuild and reuploaded.
+> Follow the steps described in [Updating the Jam54Launcher](./UpdatingTheJam54Launcher.md) to rebuild and upload the launcher's binaries.

-We will need to insert a tuple in the database `applications.sqlite` that comes with the launcher, and also insert a line in the `applicationsVersions.properties` file that is stored online.
+We will need to insert a tuple in the database `applications.sqlite` that comes with the launcher, and also insert two lines in the `applicationsVersions.properties` file that is stored online.
 The former contains details about the application, the latter is used to check whether or not the application in question has a new update.

 ### applications.sqlite